-The population studied was a convenience sample from primary and specialty clinics with a dedicated asthma program and at the time on enrolment, patients had relatively good asthma control.
+The population studied was a convenience sample from primary and specialty clinics with a dedicated asthma program, and at the time of enrollment, patients had relatively good asthma control.
 As such, patients' evaluation of the app and their utilization patterns may not be representative of the general asthma population.
-Since this project was completed, native applications have largely supplanted web-browser based apps such as breathe.
+Since this project was completed, native apps have largely supplanted Web browser-based apps such as breathe.
 The improved performance of native app platforms may positively impact utilization and reduce attrition.